kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_10_jupyter_pyspark.md

 Open a Chrome browser window and past in the URL with modified ip address and the Jupyter Notebook should come up.

-You will notice that they directory structure ... tbd
+Once inside the Jupyter Notebook, you will notice that the directory structure is not that of the w205 directory and that the w205 directory is not listed.
+It is mounted to /w205.
+One quick way to rememdy this is to simply create a symbolic link from the Jupyter Notebooks directory to the /w205 directory.

+First exec a bash shell into the spark container:

 ```
 docker-compose exec spark bash
 ```

-Create a symbolic link from the spark directory to /w205
+Create a symbolic link from the spark directory to /w205 :

 ```
 ln -s /w205 w205